jsarnowski96/pysql-console/README.md

 clear: This command clears the console window
-close: Close active connection to the database connect <server> <database>: Open new connection to the target database delete <table> <rowId>: Remove the existing record from the selected table drop <table>: Drop the selected table edit <table> <rowId>: Modify the existing record in the selected table
+close: Close active connection to the database connect <server> <database>: Open new connection to the target database
+databases: Display list of all databases within an MS SQL Server instance delete <table> <rowId>: Remove the existing record from the selected table drop <table>: Drop the selected table edit <table> <rowId>: Modify the existing record in the selected table